DENVER (KDVR) — Colorado’s suicide rate is at a 15-year high.

 More than a thousand Coloradans each year take their own lives.
 The state has one of the nation’s highest suicide rates, a number that has been rising for decades.
 More Coloradans between 10 and 44 years old died by their own hand than any other cause except accidents.

-According to U.S. Centers for Disease Control and Prevention data, 21.5 people committed suicide in Colorado in 2020 per every 100,000 people.
+According to U.S. Centers for Disease Control and Prevention data, 21.5 people died by suicide in Colorado in 2020 per every 100,000 people.
 This was the nation’s seventh-highest suicide rate.

 States with large rural populations tend to have higher suicide rates as suicides occur more frequently in rural areas.
 Suicide rates are consistently highest in mountain and western states, led by Wyoming, Alaska and Montana.